anoshenko/rui/README.md

 	func GetTimePickerMin(view View, subviewID ...string) (time.Time, bool) func GetTimePickerMax(view View, subviewID ...string) (time.Time, bool) func GetTimePickerStep(view View, subviewID ...string) int

+The "data-list" property (DataList constant) allows you to specify an array of recommended values.
+If you set the "data-list" property, the editor may have a drop-down menu with a list of these values.
+Some browsers may ignore this property, such as Safari for macOS.

+The value of this property must be an array of strings in the format "HH:MM:SS" or "HH:MM".
+For example

+	editor := rui.NewTimePicker(session, rui.Params{
+		rui.DataList: []string{"1990-09-02", "2010-05-24"},
+	})

 The "time-changed" event (TimeChangedEvent constant) is used to track the change in the entered value.
 The main event listener has the following format: